UT WIC Eng

 • Refrigerated or shelf stable (UHT)

-• Soy milk only if assigned and printed on WIC receipt or benefit list
+• Soy milk only if listed on your WIC receipt or benefit list

 ✘ Not Allowed: Organic or any flavor other than original